freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/return-early-pattern-for-functions.md

 ---

 ## Description

 <section id='description'>

-When a <code>return</code> statement is reached, the execution of the current function stops and control returns to the calling location.
+When a `return` statement is reached, the execution of the current function stops and control returns to the calling location.

-<strong>Example</strong>
+**Example**

 ```js
 function myFun() {